arpitmadhure/BI-customer-value-pred-system/README.md

-# Business Intelligence & Customer Value Prediction System
+You can launch the project through arpit-customer-value-prediction.streamlit.app # Business Intelligence & Customer Value Prediction System

 This project analyzes customer purchasing behavior using an online retail transaction dataset and predicts customer value segments using Machine Learning.
 The project combines Business Intelligence techniques with the RFM (Recency, Frequency, Monetary) framework to classify customers into High, Medium, and Low value groups.